 School Enrichment Activities

 - ChickQuest: ChickQuest: A Classroom Journey through the Life Cycle of Chickens is a curriculum that challenges students to use science, engineering, and technology to investigate the life cycle of an embryonic chicken egg.
 Whether monitoring eggs or observing fluffy chicks, students will participate in a number of activities designed to pique curiosity, encourage collaboration, and provide young scientists with unforgettable experiences.
 Designed for grades 3 and 4, but available for all age groups, the curriculum is available for purchase at our OSU Extension, Franklin County office.
+In the interest of the health and wellness of the chicks, we are only able to accept chicks February - September as this allows them to better acclimate to colder temperatures.

 - Procedure to follow for the ChickQuest Program